concur/developer.concur.com/api-reference/direct-connects/hotel-service-2/Introduction.markdown

 CDATA and HTML code inside of XML nodes and attributes are not allowed.
 These data will be escaped.
 The hotel suppliers should not use XML special characters - predefined entities: &, <, >, ", ' inside of ID elements like RatePlanID.

+## Message Structure

+All messages to and from the HS2 API follow this structure:

+### Requets

+Envelope
+  Header
+  Body
+  OTA_<message type>_RQ

+Note that the Header element in a request must contain the Authentication element.

+### Response

+Envelope
+  Header
+  Body
+    OTA_<message type>_RS

+Note: The header in the response does not need the Authentication element.